Archives | News Releases | UHV Home

 Last week, the students placed 16th with a return on equity of 39.6 percent.

 All four UHV teams met at the University of Houston System at Cinco Ranch on Saturday to share their experiences with the simulation.

-The University of Houston-Victoria, located in the heart of the Coastal Bend region, offers courses leading to approximately 60 bachelor’s and master’s degree programs and concentrations in the schools of Arts & Sciences, Business Administration, Education & Human Development, and Nursing.
+The University of Houston-Victoria, located in the heart of the Coastal Bend region, offers courses leading to more than 65 bachelor’s and master’s degree programs and concentrations in the schools of Arts & Sciences, Business Administration, Education & Human Development, and Nursing.
 UHV provides face-to-face classes at its Victoria campus as well as teaching sites in Fort Bend, Harris and Montgomery counties, and online classes that students can take from anywhere.
 Since its founding in 1973, UHV has provided students with a quality university education from excellent faculty at an affordable price.